kirat-bit/Metadata-Scrapper/README.md

 A Python tool that searches PubMed's free API for biology research papers and extracts structured genome-related metadata saving results to JSON and CSV.

+This repo is the predecessor to the EuropePMC-based paper fetcher proposed in GSoC 2026 Project.

 Built as a demonstration of AI-assisted metadata extraction concepts, relevant to EMBL-EBI's Ensembl genome loading pipeline work.